 How can I rehydrate my dog at home?

 First, try placing water bowls everywhere around the house.
 Instead of just having one, this encourages more drinking by having more options of water levels and bowls.
 Second, consider adding flavor to the water.
-Any chicken or beef stock can help your animal become more interested in the water and before you know it they will be drinking away.
-Next, consider feeding your dog wet food.
-This is an easy way to make sure that your dog is at least getting some hydration if they are refusing to drink any water – even with flavoring.
+Adding a bone broth can help your animal become more interested in the water and before you know it they will be drinking away. *Be sure that the bone broth is low if not free of sodium and does not include onions or garlic! * Next, consider feeding your dog wet food.
+This is an easy way to make sure that your dog is at least getting some hydration.
+Especially if they are refusing to drink any water – even with flavoring.